1. GROUP AND COMPANY PROFILE

 In the Business Applications segment, United Internet opens up online business opportunities for freelancers and SMEs, helping them digitize their processes.
-This involves offering a broad range of powerful applications, such as domains, websites, web hosting, servers, cloud solutions and e-shops, group work, online storage (cloud), and office software, which customers can use via subscription agreements.
+This involves offering a broad range of products, such as domains, websites, web hosting, servers and e-shops, group work, online storage (cloud), and office software, which customers can use via subscription agreements.
 In addition, cloud solutions and cloud infrastructure are offered.

-The applications are developed at the Company’s own development centers or in cooperation with partner firms and operated on over 90,000 servers at 11 own data centers and 21 co-locations .
+The applications are developed at in-house development centers or in cooperation with partner firms and operated on over 100,000 servers at 11 own data centers and 21 co-locations .

-In its Business Applications segment, United Internet is also a leading global player with activities in Europe (Germany, France, the UK, Italy, Spain, the Netherlands, Austria, Switzerland, Poland, Hungary, Romania, Bulgaria, Czech Republic, and Slovakia) and North America (Canada, Mexico, and the USA).
-Further countries are to be gradually added.
+In its Business Applications segment, United Internet is also a leading global player with activities in Europe (Germany, France, the UK, Spain, Portugal, Italy, the Netherlands, Austria, Poland, Hungary, Romania, Bulgaria, Czech Republic, Slovakia, and Sweden) as well as in North America (the USA, Canada, Mexico).

-Business applications are marketed to specific target groups via the differently positioned brands IONOS, Arsys, Fasthosts, home.pl, InterNetX, Strato, united-domains, and World4You.
-Via the Sedo brand, United Internet also offers customers professional services in the field of active domain management, while we22 offers other hosting suppliers a white-label website builder for the creation of high-quality websites.
+Business applications are marketed to specific target groups via differently positioned brands, such as IONOS, Arsys, Fasthosts, home.pl, InterNetX, Strato, united-domains, and World4You.
+In its after-market business, United Internet also offers customers professional services in the field of active domain management.
+Moreover, other hosting suppliers are offered a white-label website builder for the creation of high-quality websites via the we22 brand.

 - Ralph Dommermuth, founder and Chief Executive Officer